-- The area around the unused Buzz Bingo building.
+- The High St - particularly in the area of the Gala Bingo/Go Outdoors buildings

-- The flowerbeds in Rhodes St at its junction with the High St.
+- The flowerbeds in Rhodes St at its junction with the High St

-- The back of the NCP car park.
+- The back of the NCP car park

-- Between New Road and the High St - Clover and James Streets.
+- Between New Road and the High St - Clover and James Streets

-- Jenkins Dale and The Mount area.
+- Jenkins Dale area

-- Railway St in the railway station area, including the alleyway towards Maidstone Road.
+- Railway St in the railway station area, including the alleyway towards Maidstone Road

-- The bottom of Ordnance St.
+- Ordnance St area

-- Fort Pitt Road car park.
+- Fort Pitt Road car park

-- River Walk area.
+- River Walk

-Evidence to support the above is attached in Annex 2, which show photographs of alcohol related litter in the CIP area.
+Evidence to support the above is attached in Annex 2, which show photographs of litter that has been found in these areas.
+There is also evidence of public urination and defecation in the resident's car park in Fort Pitt Street and in the area around the parade of shops in Ordnance St.